jimon/jimon.github.io/_posts/2016-04-10-osx-app-in-plain-c.md

 ### Run-loop

-Now few words about ```[NSApp run]```, usually programmers are divided in two groups : one's that like Windows-like style of piping system events manugally, and others that like not to deal with run-loops at all.
+Now few words about ```[NSApp run]```, usually programmers are divided in two groups : one that like Windows-like style of piping system events manually, and others that like not to deal with run-loops at all.
 I find people in video games industry are generally prefer to write their own run-loops, this way they get more fine control over what and when application is doing.
 So let's see how we can do custom run-loop here.

 {% highlight objc %}
 // this is needed so if we don't use [NSApp run]